Samuel N. C. Lieu

-Biography
+Education

 Born in Hong Kong and educated at St. Paul's College, Lieu received a BA in Ancient and Medieval History from Emmanuel College, Cambridge in 1969.
+He later attended the University of Oxford, where he completed a DPhil in Ancient History in 1981, writing a comparative study on Manichaeism in the Later Roman Empire and Medieval China.

+Career

-He later moved to the University of Oxford where he completed a DPhil in Ancient History in 1981, writing a comparative study on Manichaeism in the Later Roman Empire and Medieval China, and worked as a Junior Research Fellow in Wolfson College, Oxford (1974-1976).
-He became a Lecturer in Ancient History at University of Warwick and was eventually promoted to full professor (1976-1996).
+From 1974 to 1976, Lieu worked as a Junior Research Fellow in Wolfson College, Oxford.
+He became a Lecturer in Ancient History at University of Warwick and was eventually promoted to full professor (1976–1996).
 In 1996, he became Professor of Ancient History at Macquarie University, becoming a Distinguished Professor in 2010 and retiring in 2016 and becoming Emeritus Professor in 2017.